Posts

 While filming the final task, I have faced the most issues I have encountered throughout the year.
 However, throughout improving, and finding solutions for certain problems as the year progressed, it made solving these issues easier.
 The first issue we had was before filming even started.
 It was scheduling.
 We are all incredibly busy and are rarely home due to extracurricular activities.
 Most of us did sports and travelled far for it.
 Thus hindering our time to film.
 As stated in my previous blogs, we had to make 3 different days to film, which is a day more than we needed.
 As well as 2 days to edit, when we ideally wanted to start/finish in 1 day.
 The solutions found to this were to film scene by scene without rushing since we knew we would have more days to film the rest, so we did exactly that.
 The next obstacle that came our way was the time during filming.
 Since the first scenes we shot were in the evening, we had to shoot the rest of the scenes around that time on different d...

-CapCut Editing Application: Final Task
+CapCut Editing: Production Blog Final Task

 Image